Fi5herL/Windows-Batch-Scripts/README.md

 1. Func1: Extra all zip file in current folder.
 2. Func1: Move all file from the sub folder to current folder.
 3. Func1: Delete all empty folders

+# NamingFileAsFolder

+1. move to parant of target folders
+2. click. done!